-On 14 June, Law and Home Affairs Minister K Shanmugam attended a discussion with representatives from several Singaporean LGBTQ+ organisations to talk about anti-drug outreach efforts.
-Some of the organisations included Pink Dot Sg, Oogachaga, The T Project, Free Community Church, CNB Drug Free Sg, The Greenhouse Sg, and Lifeline Sg.
+On 14 June, Law and Home Affairs Minister K Shanmugam attended a discussion with representatives from several Singapore lesbian, gay, bisexual and transgender (LGBT) organisations to talk about anti-drug outreach efforts.
+Some of the organisations included Pink Dot SG, Oogachaga, The T Project, Free Community Church, CNB Drug Free SG, The Greenhouse SG, and Lifeline SG.

 During the discussion, he said participants also shared challenges they’ve faced as members of the marginalised community.